Trekking in Sikkim Darjeeling

 The Best Season to trek in Darjeeling

-The two best seasons to embark on the Sandakphu Phalut Trek in Darjeeling are the Spring and the Autumn seasons.
+The best seasons to embark on the Sandakphu Phalut Trek in Darjeeling are the spring (March to May) and autumn (September to November) seasons.

 Sandakphu Phalut Trek in December, although challenging, offer a completely different experience.
 The mountains are covered in a blanket of snow, creating a serene and tranquil atmosphere.
 The crisp air and the dazzling white landscapes make it a surreal trekking experience.
 But, do remember, the temperature will drop down to below freezing.